This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Christmastime calls for a great party: a time to bring friends together and celebrate!
-Entertaining can be stressful and all too often, we overthink and overwork ourselves getting ready, or at least I know I do.
+Entertaining can be stressful, and all too often, we overthink and overwork ourselves getting ready, or at least I know I do.
 That’s why this year, I brought you along as I prepared for my Christmas party.
-I made a lot beforehand so the day of the party was as stress-free as possible.
+I made a lot of preparations beforehand, so the day of the party was as stress-free as possible.

 To finish preparing, I had to make some candied nuts.
 Honestly, I don’t think it’s truly a party without some nuts placed strategically in bowls around the house for guests to munch on.
 No matter where someone may wander in the house, I want to make sure they have something to satisfy their hunger.